-Pretty much every baseball slugger prior to the 1970s did it without lifting.
+Pretty much every baseball slugger before the 1970s did it without lifting.

 Let me be clear: if you have genetic advantages for your sport, you will be able to perform at the top level without strength training, often being a lot better than workout warriors without the same advantages.

-For example, if a sprinter is born with 5-10% more fast-twitch fibres than other high-level sprinters and naturally has a more efficient stretch reflex, he will not need much (if any) strength work to be explosive.
+For example, if a sprinter is born with 5-10% more fast-twitch fibers than other high-level sprinters and naturally has a more efficient stretch reflex, he will not need much (if any) strength work be explosive.

 Another thing that can be huge for distance is height and arm length.

-If you are tall and have long arms you will have a distinct advantage when it comes to driving distance.
-That’s because longer arms increase the length of the clubhead path which allows you to build more speed.
+If you are tall and have long arms, you will have a distinct advantage when driving distance.
+That’s because longer arms increase the length of the clubhead path, which allows you to build more speed.
 And also, because in a circular system, the further away the end of the chain is to the axis, the faster it will move.

 I’ll give you an example.
 If you increase the length of your driver’s shaft by 1”, going from 45” to 46”, your clubhead speed will go up by a few mph (2-3 mph) without changing your swing (it makes it harder to have a quality impact though).

 Same with the irons.
-If you look at the table below you will see that a PGA pro will swing his 5 iron 4 mph faster than his 7 iron.
+If you look at the table below, you will see that a PGA pro will swing his five-iron four mph faster than his seven iron.
 The swing is likely not different (it’s not like comparing an iron to a wood).
 The difference is the length of the clubs.
-36.75” for the 7 iron and 37.75” for the 5 iron (normally).
+36.75” for the seven iron and 37.75” for the five iron (normally).
 In that case, one more inch led to 4 more miles per hour.

-But we are not all born with optimal levers and muscle fibre make-up.
+But we are not all born with optimal levers and muscle fiber make-up.
 For those who are less gifted, anything that can help increase clubhead speed will help even the field.
-And don’t forget that, when it comes to the driver, each mile per hour will give you 2-3 yards on solid hits, you don’t need something to give you 10 mph to be beneficial.
+And don’t forget that, when it comes to the driver, each mile per hour will give you 2-3 yards on solid hits; you don’t need something to give you 10 mph to be beneficial.

 What about golfers who have never used resistance training?
 Or seniors?
 Surely, they can’t focus on heavy and explosive work.

 Well, there is a difference between golfers who have never lifted and seniors.
-Someone who is 25 years old and has never lifted will be able to work up to fairly heavy strength training relatively quickly provided that they don’t have injuries or limitations.
+Someone who is 25 years old and has never lifted will work up to fairly heavy strength training relatively quickly, provided that they don’t have injuries or limitations.

-But obviously the key here is scaling the exercises selection and training parameters to the person’s level and capacities.
+But obviously, the key here is scaling the exercise selection and training parameters to their level and capacities.

-I believe that it is important for a golfer to train the squat movement pattern, the hip hinge movement pattern and the single-leg movement pattern.
-However, that doesn’t mean that they have to use the back squat, power snatch from the hang and walking lunge!
+A golfer needs to train the squat movement pattern, the hip hinge movement pattern, and the single-leg movement pattern.
+However, that doesn’t mean that they have to use the back squat, power snatch from the hang, and walking lunge!

 And we can’t all be investing 6-7 hours a day on training and playing like Tiger is doing (Tiger does his training program at 5 am before he starts his practice).

-There are two possible situations you might find yourself in: you can live in a country where the golf season is 4 to 7 months long (like me in Canada for example).
-In that case, you can train seriously during the off-season.
-Three or even four solid workouts per week.
-And when the season starts you can keep one workout per week to maintain what you developed during the off-season.
+You might find yourself in two possible situations: you can live in a country where the golf season is 4 to 7 months long (like me in Canada, for example).
+In that case, you can train seriously during the off-season—three or even four solid workouts per week.
+And when the season starts, you can keep one workout per week to maintain what you developed during the off-season.

 Maintaining strength is quite possible with one weekly workout per week.

-That might mean playing one less round per week, but if it allows you to perform better at every other round isn’t it worth it?
-And if you are dead set on playing almost every day, once or twice per week you can play 9 holes instead of 18, and you will have enough time and energy for a workout (that’s what I do).
+That might mean playing one less round per week, but if it allows you to perform better at every other round, isn’t it worth it?
+And if you are dead set on playing almost every day, once or twice per week, you can play nine holes instead of 18, and you will have enough time and energy for a workout (that’s what I do).

 The second possibility is that you live in a place where golf is played year-round.
-Florida for example.
+Florida, for example.
 In that case, the fact that you can play year-round means that you don’t need to play 5-6 days a week all the time.
 Why not play 4 times a week and train once or twice?
 Any solid training is better than no training at all.
 Afraid of “losing your game” if you play less?
-Be honest, how much has it improved recently?
+To be honest, how much has it improved recently?

-In part 2 of this series, I will address the best exercises for improving golf performance as well as how to plan training.
-But I want to conclude this first one by talking about what muscles will be the most important for improving your golf.
+In part 2 of this series, I will address the best exercises for improving golf performance and plan training.
+But I want to conclude this first by talking about what muscles will be the most important for improving your golf.